kpsdev1/The-Recipe-Blog/TESTING.md

 ## User Story Testing

 ##### Navigation
-*As a User I can easily navigate around the website so that i can view different pages and sections of the site.*
+*As a User I can easily navigate around the website so that I can view different pages and sections of the site.*
  - The Navigation at the top of the page is easy to navigate and the current page link is bold which clearly indicates what page you are on.

 #### Register
-*As a User I can Create and account so that I can view recipe details and add my own.*
+*As a User I can Create an account so that I can view recipe details and add my own.*
  - In the Navigation bar at the top of the page, if a User clicks on the Register link, they will be brought to the registeration page wehere they can sign up, once they sign up they will be able to access full functionality of the site.

 #### Login | Logout